Canon 1D Mark IV vs 5D

 Feature comparison: Canon 1D Mark IV vs 5D

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark IV and the 5D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark IV offers a wider field of view (100%) than the one in the 5D (96%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 5D has a higher magnification (0.71x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark IV and Canon 5D along with similar information for a selection of comparators.

 Concerning the storage of imaging data, both the 1D Mark IV and the 5D write their files to Compact Flash cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 5D only has one slot.